giegloop/mri-bundle-segmentation/README.md

    * t\_superp = temperature in superparamagnetic phase
    * Cij\_threshold = threshold for "core" clusters, section 4.3.2 of the Blatt paper
 3. Now, you can run the file.
 This will create a file in the folder "code/results/" in the format "clustering\_{id}.pkl".
 When the running is done, the {id} will be outputted.
-4. To make the actual clustering we want to analyze the magnetization and susceptibility of the different temperatures in the MC algorithm.
-To do so, open the file "code/plot\_result.py" and change the global variable "id" to the {id} belonging to your results.
-Also, set a maximum number of clusters you want to see in the variable "N\_clusters\_red".
+4. To get a view of what the clustering created looks like, one can use the file "code/plot_result.py".
+In this file two global variables can be set, namely id, in which you can use the {id} outputted by the clustering in step 3, and the number of clusters that you want to see in the plot.
+Running will give you a plot as in the report.
-5. As described in the report, one must now search for a steep peak and a sudden decent.
-In between, one finds the superparamagnetic phase to use for the clustering.

 ### Executing in Euler
 As mentioned in the report, the most computationally intensive steps of the code have been parallelized (package "joblib") in order to take advantage of additional processing cores.
 In our case, we have made use of the Euler cluster and have written a couple of scripts to make it even easier to use.
 Once you have connected to Euler: